davidjohnbarton/actor-booking-scraper/README.md

 Apify actor for extracting data about hotels from Booking.com.

-Booking.com provides various types of accommodation all around the world.
-The user interface
-is quite friendly for a human user, however to get the data in a machine processable format
-is not a simple task, since there is no official Booking.com API.
-This is where this new Apify
+Booking.com provides accommodation all over the world, so there's lots of data available on the site.
+The user interface is quite friendly for a human user, but getting that data in machine-processable format is not a simple task, since there is no official Booking.com API.
+That's where our new Booking.com actor comes in.
-actor comes in handy.

 This actor extracts hotel data from Booking.com, it can either extract directly from
 the hotel list page or navigate to the detail page to get more detailed information.
 The results can be ordered by any criteria supported by Booking.com.

-Since Booking.com allows only 1000 search results, in case you need to download more,
+Since Booking.com allows only 1000 search results, if you need to download more,
-you will need to utilize the `useFilters` attribute to tell the crawler to enqueue all the criteria
+you will need to utilize the `useFilters` attribute to tell the crawler to enqueue all the criteria-filtered pages.
-filtered pages.
 This will overcome the limit, but will significantly increase the crawling time.

 ## Input attributes